teunbrand/elementalist/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of elementalist is to provide extra, fun theme elements for the ggplot2 plotting library.
-This is mostly a pet project for fun.
+*/ˌɛlɪˈmɛntlɪst/*

+## An element of whimsy

+elementalist extends the theme element options of [`ggplot2`](http://ggplot2.tidyverse.org).
+It provides variations on rectangular and line elements that go into ggplot2’s `theme()` function, which tweaks the appearance of your plots.
+The package also has some geoms that are instructed to draw their lines and rectangles according to the theme.
+This is mostly a pet project that still needs some time to grow.

-## Installation
+### Installation

 You can install the development version from [GitHub](https://github.com/) with: